 - Free consultation or advice.

-- Free exclusive and extremely valuable content such as video tutorials and podcasts.
+- Free exclusive content such as video tutorials or podcast shows.

 #08.
 Stay above the fold

-It is common knowledge that placing your essential elements above the fold can help boost conversions, in this case being your ‘call to action’ or email signup form.
+It is common knowledge that placing essential elements above the fold can help make offers more visible thus increasing conversions on a website.

 To learn more about content upgrades and how to create them, check out this post.

 Finally, if you have a footer section in your blog, make good use of it, don’t let it go to waste.

-Instead of cluttering it with advertisements and sponsored links, (which you shouldn’t be doing of course), consider adding your signup form in a widget.
+Instead of just cluttering your footer with more advertisements, external links, and everything else, consider adding your signup form inside a widget.

-So there you have it folks, my top 11 tips for boosting blog subscribers.
-What are your thoughts on my suggestions above?
-Are you using any of these strategies yourself?
-Be honest!
+So there you have it folks, my top 11 tips for converting more of your blog visitors into loyal subscribers.